TechHutTV/homelab/proxy/README.md

 # Work in progress

-# Proxy with Interal and External Access
+# Internal and External DNS

 Goal: Use a proxy and ddns to manage two sperate domains.
 One for local only access to give all local ports a subdoamin and another to give external access via a domain for select services.